 There have been arguments against the resurrection since it occurred.
-But none of them have any merit.
+However, none of them have any merit.
 Every one of them has been demolished.
 And that is important.
-Because believing in the resurrection is the most important decision you will ever make.
+Because believing in the resurrection is the most critical decision you will ever make.

-Because Jesus’ resurrection shows that he is everything that he said he was.
-You’ve got to believe in his resurrection to have a Christian faith and become right with God.
-But if the resurrection didn’t happen, Christianity is wrong.
+Because Jesus’ resurrection shows that he is everything he said he was.
+To become a Christian, you must believe in his resurrection.
+However, if the resurrection did not happen, then Christianity is untrue.

 In fact, the apostle Paul wrote, “[I]f Christ has not been raised, then our preaching is in vain, and your faith is in vain” (1 Cor.
 15:14).

 People have argued against the resurrection since the first century (Matt.
 18:23).
-So don’t be surprised when you talk with others who doubt that the resurrection happened.
+So do not be surprised when you talk with others who doubt that the resurrection happened.

-Don’t know what to do if someone says the resurrection of Jesus didn’t happen?
+Do you know how to answer if someone says the resurrection of Jesus did not happen?
 Here are your responses to nine arguments against the resurrection.

-1. Destroying the Argument that it is Impossible to Harmonize the Resurrection Accounts in the Gospels
+I. First, Destroying the Argument Against the Resurrection that “The Resurrection Accounts in the Gospels Cannot Be Harmonized.”

-A common argument against the resurrection claims, “The Gospels contradict each other about Jesus’s resurrection: they don’t harmonize?”
+A common argument against the resurrection claims, “The Gospels contradict each other about Jesus’s resurrection: they do not harmonize?”

 - “Harmonization” means taking historical facts and putting them together in a logical whole.
 It’s a lot like detective work and sorting out various witness statements.
 Detectives try to put the different eyewitness accounts together into some logical whole.

 Some critics say that you cannot harmonize the resurrection accounts.
-But this is wrong:
+However, I am afraid that’s not right:

 - These critics do not know how to gather historical evidence.

-- And they forget to presume the innocence of the Gospel accounts (accounts should be “innocent until proven guilty”!).
+- Moreover, they forget to presume the innocence of the Gospel accounts (accounts should be “innocent until proven guilty”!).

-- And since they do not believe in miracles, they immediately suppose all accounts are wrong.
+- Furthermore, since they do not believe in miracles, they immediately suppose all accounts are wrong.

 - It is possible to harmonize Christ’s resurrection accounts.